fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ---
 title: 6502 assembly Mandelbrot for Apple1, bits by bits
-description: Designing and coding a 6502 assembly version of Mandelbrot for the Apple1
+description: Where we dig into designing and coding a 6502 assembly version of Mandelbrot for the Apple1
 date: 2024-10-27
 order: 1
 eleventyExcludeFromCollections: false